 Implants are a long-term solution for the replacement of missing teeth.
 Dental implants have very high success rates, and most patients are good candidates.
 Each person’s case can have a slightly different cost due to the available bone levels, any infection, and other functional considerations your surgeon may have.
 If you are missing a teeth or multiple teeth and would like to learn more, we are happy to schedule an appointment and help you learn more about available options.

 Fixed Tooth Bridge

 If you have one or more missing teeth, a fixed bridge may be a good option for you to regain a healthy, functional smile.
 A fixed bridge is created by reducing the teeth on either side of the missing space and cementing a three-unit crown into place to bridge the gap between these teeth.
 We match the shape and color of your surrounding teeth to provide a bridge that looks and functions like your original teeth.

 The cost of a dental bridge is less than that of a dental implant, which is why some people choose the more affordable dental bridge option.
 Bridges don’t preserve the bone structure of your jaw like a natural tooth or implant does, so you may experience bone loss at the site of your missing tooth, but regular checkups and monitoring can prolong the lifespan of your new bridge.

 Implant-supported or implant-retained dental bridges are a hybrid of implants and dental bridges and are optimal for people missing several teeth or need multiple teeth extracted.
 The cost of several dental implants may not be feasible, but two implants combined with a bridge may be more manageable.

-We’re fortunate to have a dental implant care expert, Dr. Brad Alderman, as part of our team to help you choose which option is best for your health, your smile, and your budget.
+We’re fortunate to have a skilled dental implant dentist as part of our team to help you choose an excellent option.
+While choosing your option, we always keep your health, your smile, and your budget in mind.